-Ukraine is likely still planning strikes on Russian military targets like Novorossiysk Naval base, naval vessels, as well as targeting energy infrastructure and other port facilities related to energy exports.
-Ukraine is unlikely to directly target civilian infrastructure or vessel traffic, but collateral damage in for form of missile debris or similar is possible.
+With lacking implementation of the ceasefire, Ukraine is likely still planning strikes on Russian military targets like Novorossiysk Naval base, naval vessels, as well as targeting energy infrastructure and other port facilities related to energy exports.
+However, to show good faith and willingness, not just towards Russia but also the US, it is possible that Ukraine will refrain from any attacks in the Black Sea.

-Overall, a Ukrainian attack against Russian maritime targets, predominately in Crimea, near
+In case of any attacks, Ukraine is unlikely to directly target civilian infrastructure or vessel traffic, but collateral damage in the form of missile debris or similar is possible.

-Kerch and in the Eastern Black Sea remain a possibility.
+Overall, a Ukrainian attack against Russian maritime targets, predominately in Crimea, near Kerch and in the Eastern Black Sea remain a possibility.